mszep/pandoc_resume/resume.md

 Experience
 ----------

+### Maxwell Health (Boston, MA)
+**Infrastructure Engineer**; 8/2016 — Present

+  * Use terraform to design and manage infrastructure on Amazon Web Services for internal and external services
+  * Assist in architecture of microservices and best practices
+  * Maintain highly available SaaS application in a 24x7 environment

+### Curriculum Associates (Billerica, MA)
+**Senior Operations Engineer**; 5/2016 — 8/2016

+  * Designed a scalable, easily deployable, centralized log management and processing system using Terraform, Puppet, Logstash, Elasticsearch, and Kibana on Amazon Web Services.

 ### Acquia (Boston, MA)
-**Site Reliability Engineer**; 8/2014 — Present
+**Site Reliability Engineer**; 8/2014 — 5/2016

+  * Developed tools for auditing and automation
+  * Maintained high availability infrastructure for customer sites and ensured uptime during high traffic events
   * Dedicated operations resource for large enterprise customer
-  * Maintain High Availability Infrastructure for customer sites & ensure uptime during high traffic events
-  * Develop tools for auditing and automation
-  * Work in a high-touch relationship with the customer, including regular calls and on-site visits
-  * Function as a technical and strategic contact and partner
-  * Ensure site availability during some of the world's largest events: The Olympics, The Superbowl, and more.
+  * Ensured site availability during some of the world's largest events: The Olympics, The Superbowl, and more.
+  * Functioned as a technical and strategic contact and partner
+  * Worked in a high-touch relationship with the customer, including regular calls and on-site visits
-  * Improve platform monitoring and create auditing tools to improve stability
+  * Improved platform monitoring and create auditing tools to improve stability
-  * Build tooling to use metrics to provide proactive notifications of pending issues before they occur
+  * Built tooling to use metrics to provide proactive notifications of pending issues before they occur

 **Senior Cloud Systems Engineer**; 7/2013 — 8/2014